-FuboTV adds Super Channel content in Canada
+Fubo adds Super Channel content in Canada

 Super Channel on Fubo costs $9.99/month, $29.97/quarter and $119.88/year.

-FuboTV, meanwhile, is available in three memberships: Entertainment (starts at $14.99/month), Soccer (starts at $24.99/month) and Premium (starts at $39.99/month).
+Fubo, meanwhile, is available in three memberships tiers: ‘Entertainment’ (starts at $14.99/month), ‘Soccer’ (starts at $24.99/month) and ‘Premium’ (starts at $39.99/month).
 These memberships offer access to different sports channels, as well as general news and entertainment channels from the likes of CBC, Global, YTV, Adult Swim and Disney.

 Fubo is available on the web, Android and iOS, smart TVs and more.